Cisco Router Boot Process Steps

 • Time and Date

-The file contains the time synchronization, time zone, and daylight saving time customizations.
+The file has the time sync, time zone, and daylight saving time changes.

 What is a Startup-Config File?

-The Startup-Config file is a config file that is kept in RAM (NVRAM).
-Even if the Cisco equipment is turned off, the startup configuration file is not deleted from NVRAM.
+The Startup-Config file is a setup file kept in NVRAM (non-volatile RAM).
+Even if you turn off the Cisco device, the startup setup file stays in NVRAM.

 What is a Running-Config File?